New Zealand

 New Zealand is my favorite country in the world (so far).
 I find the people open, friendly, and helpful and the countryside beautiful.
 If I could, I think that I would immigrate.

 I participated in five study abroad programs in New Zealand.
-These programs generally are three weeks long.
-We travel from the north, starting in Auckland and finishing in Dunedin on the South Island.
-We visit Rotorua, Wellington, Picton, Nelson, Hokitika, Franz Josef, Queenstown, and then Dunedin.
+These programs were generally three weeks long.
+We traveled from the north, starting in Auckland and finishing in Dunedin on the South Island.
+We visited Rotorua, Wellington, Picton, Nelson, Hokitika, Franz Josef, Queenstown, and then Dunedin.
 My favorite locations are Rotorua, Franz Josef, Queenstown, and Dunedin.

-The experiences all follow the model I describe earlier.
+The experiences all follow the model I described earlier.
 Students engage in research projects, using the time abroad as field research.
 The on-the-ground experiences focus on history, culture, economy, environment, communication, and politics.

-While in Auckland, we visited The Domain, Botanical Gardens, the Auckland Museum, Wine country, an olive orchard, Waiheke, Rangitoto (dormant volcano), and went whale and dolphin watching.
+While in Auckland, we visited The Domain, the Botanical Gardens, the Auckland Museum, Wine Country, an olive orchard, Waiheke, Rangitoto (dormant volcano), and went whale and dolphin watching.

-On the way to Rotorua, we visit Waitomo Caves, one of the top sites in New Zealand.
-While in Rotorua, we visit Hobbiton, Te Puia, spend an evening in one of the top spas in the world, take time to walk in the forests, visit a working farm, and students can go Zorbing and luging.
-One of the highlights of the visit is our Mauri dinner at Mitai Village.
+On the way to Rotorua, we visited Waitomo Caves, one of the top sites in New Zealand.
+While in Rotorua, we visited Hobbiton, WE also spent time at Te Puia, the national cultural center for the Mauri.
+We spent an evening in one of the top spas in the world, taking time to walk in the forests, visited a working farm, and students could go Zorbing and Luging.
+One of the highlights of the visit was our Mauri dinner at Mitai Village.
 The Master of Ceremonies for the dinner greats and talks with guests in their home language.
 I can recall Mauri, French, Spanish, Mandarin, Cantonese, Portuguese, Japanese, German, Russian, and English.

-Our next stop is Wellington.
-We visit multiple Lord of the Rings locations, Peter Jackson’s WETA Digital Studios, Te Papa, The Botanical Gardens, and Zealandia, and enjoy the many walks around the city.
+Our next stop was Wellington.
+We visited multiple Lord of the Rings locations, Peter Jackson’s WETA Digital Studios, Te Papa, The Botanical Gardens, and Zealandia, and enjoyed the many walks around the city.

-We take the ferry across the Cook Straits from Wellington, moving through Queen Charlotte Sound.
-We stay in Nelson overnight and then travel down the west coast to Hokitika, known for its Jade.
-From Hokitika, we travel to Franz Josef to visit the glaciers.
-Leaving Franz Josef, we visit Queenstown.
+We took the ferry across the Cook Straits from Wellington, moving through Queen Charlotte Sound.
+We stayed in Nelson overnight and then traveled down the west coast to Hokitika, known for its Jade.
+From Hokitika, we traveled to Franz Josef to visit the glaciers.
+Leaving Franz Josef, we visited Queenstown.
 In the Queenstown area, students can go skiing, jet boating, and jump from the home of bungy jumping and canyon swinging.
-You can travel Skippers Canyon Road, one of the top 10 dangerous roads globally, and sample a $1,000 bottle of wine.
+We traveled Skippers Canyon Road, one of the top 10 dangerous roads globally, and sampled a $1,000 bottle of wine.

-We finish our trip to Dunedin.
+We finished our trip in Dunedin.
 Dunedin offers many adventures.
-You can visit the only mainland nesting site for the Royal Albatross.
-You can walk the steepest residential street in the world.
-You can visit the Otago Museum and take an eco-tour to see yellow-eye penguins, the rarest penguins in the world.
-You can also visit the Speights Brewery (one of my three favorite beers).
-You can also take a train trip through the Taieri Gorge.
+We visited the only mainland nesting site for the Royal Albatross.
+We walked the steepest residential street in the world.
+We visited the Otago Museum and took an eco-tour to see yellow-eye penguins, the rarest penguins in the world.
+We also visited the Speights Brewery (one of my three favorite beers).
+We also took a train trip through the Taieri Gorge.

 There are some interesting foods to enjoy.
 Perhaps the most traditional meal is the Hangi, a traditional Mauri meal cooked underground.
 We also eat corn on the cob cooked in a geothermal pool and burgers at one of the top burger places in the world, Fergburgers.
 You cannot leave New Zealand without eating Pavlova and hokey-pokey ice cream.
 There is a cooking technique where the restaurant heats a stone and brings raw lamb, beef, chicken, shrimp, and fish to the table.
 You then cook the protein at your seat.
 Finally, I fell in love with the different meat pies available on about every corner.